Balastrong/github-copilot-demos/README.md

 If the context is on the text of an Issue, on Slack or anywehre else and you can paste it...

-Paste on the file: `Create an item with name, description, price and imgUrl`
+Paste on the file: `Create an item with name, description, price, imgUrl and availability that can be low, medium or high`

 Start typing `"item"` and see the ghost text completing the right keys and labels